Mature Masculine

 See the limits of mastery: Not everything can or should be controlled.

-Connect to presence: Allow yourself to feel the sacred in the natural world.
+Connect to presence: Allow ourselves to feel the sacred in the natural world.

 The Infidel's Inner Space Cadet